 Annual summer meetings and other events keep the community educated about association activities and goals.
-Wright Soil and Water received a grant to complete soil testing on watershed farmland in order to test variable fertilizer application which will reduce the mineral content of agricultural runoff.
-The Lake Ann Improvement Association has received additional DNR grants to control curly leaf pondweed in the lake for the last three years.
-Grant applications are being considered for other projects to control excess nutrients such as phosphorous which enter the lake from drainage ditches.
-The association has also designed and installed carp fences at the lake’s inlet in order to control the carp population.
+Wright Soil and Water received a grant to complete soil testing on watershed farmland in order to test variable fertilizer application, which will reduce the mineral content of agricultural runoff.
+The Lake Ann Improvement Association has received additional DNR grants to control curly-leaf pondweed in the lake for the last five years.
+Grant applications are being considered for other projects to control excess nutrients, such as phosphorous which enters the lake from drainage ditches.
+The association does periodic carp seining.

-The association has cooperated with the farmers and with the SWCD to install various french drains and other diversions to minimize agricultural runoff into the streams and lakes, which earned the association the Outstanding Wright County Conservation Cooperator of the Year award from the Minnesota Association of SWCD in 2000.
+The association has cooperated with farmers and the SWCD to install various french drains and other diversions to minimize agricultural runoff into the streams and lakes, which earned the association the Outstanding Wright County Conservation Cooperator of the Year Award from the Minnesota Association of SWCD in 2000.

-The association’s board of directors meets the third Thursday of each month at 7:30 p.m.
-For more information, or to become a member, contact association president Randell Smedstad at (320) 543-9498.
+The association’s board of directors meets the second Thursday of each month at 7 p.m.
+For more information, or to become a member, contact association president Gerry McMillan at (952) 657-2207.
 Annual membership dues are $50.

 The chamber provides a great outlet for networking, staying abreast of community issues, and opportunities to give back to the community.

-Local clubs include the Marysville Merrymakers, Sunrise, the Woodland Woodettes, and Handy Dandy.
+Local clubs are listed below.
 Club meeting times, dates, and locations may vary throughout the year, so it is best to call the club leader before attending to confirm the next meeting’s details.

-The Marysville Merrymakers meet the first of the month at 7 p.m. in the community center at the Howard Lake Public Library.
+- The Marysville Merrymakers meet the third Sunday of the month at 6:30 p.m. in the community center at the Howard Lake Public Library.
 For more information, contact Nicole Karnes at (952) 500-0034.